rackstar/Kara-Bot/_PRESS-RELEASE.md

   > KaraBot is a Slack bot that checks your team's GitHub repo, JIRA issues and calendar to keep everyone on the same page through Slack messages.

 ## Problem ##
-  > Coordinating pull requests, JIRA issues and meetings can be a challenge for enguneering teams, especially remote ones.
+  > Coordinating pull requests, JIRA issues and meetings can be a challenge for engineering teams, especially remote ones.

 ## Solution ##
-  > KaraBot uses Slack as well as GitHub, JIRA and Google Calendar APIs to keep everyone on teh same page.
-Automatically notify team members of incoming pull requests, recieve notifications for urgent problems, send meeting reminders and more.
+  > KaraBot uses Slack as well as GitHub, JIRA and Google Calendar APIs to keep everyone on the same page.
+Automatically notify team members of incoming pull requests, receive notifications for urgent problems, send meeting reminders and more.

 ## From the KaraBot Team ##
   > "KaraBot eliminates many of the communication issues that pop up in most engineering teams.""